gibbslab/rnaseq-reference/README.md

 ## **Result**

-The script will create a local directory based on the libraries name.
-Within this directory, the following will be found
+The script will create a local directory based on the given output name showing the following folders:

--	`result:` Contains the results of RNA-seq analysis
+-	`output_name:` Contains the results of RNA-seq analysis

 -	`work:` Contains the main pipeline workflows